Manish-Kumar-000/js-image-editor/README.md

 # JS Image Editor

-A browser-based image editor built using **HTML, CSS, and Vanilla JavaScript**.
+A simple web-based image editor built using HTML, CSS, and JavaScript.

-This project uses the **HTML5 Canvas API** to provide real-time image editing features directly in the browser.
+This project allows users to upload an image, apply basic filters, crop, rotate, and download the edited image directly from the browser.

-🔗 **Live Demo:**
+## Live Demo
 https://manish-kumar-000.github.io/js-image-editor/

----

-## ✨ Features
+## Features

-- Upload and preview images
+- Upload image
-- Apply real-time filters:
-  - Brightness
-  - Contrast
-  - Saturation
-  - Blur
-  - Grayscale
-  - Sepia
+- Apply filters like brightness, contrast, saturation, blur, grayscale, and sepia
-- Crop images with live preview
+- Crop image
-- Rotate images (left / right)
+- Rotate image
-- Preset filters (Warm, Cool, Vintage, B&W)
+- Preset filters
 - Reset edits
 - Download edited image
-- Responsive layout

----

-## 🛠️ Built With

-- **HTML5**
+## Technologies Used
-- **CSS3**
+- HTML
-- **JavaScript (ES6)**
+- CSS
-- **Canvas API**
+- JavaScript
-- **GitHub Pages** (for deployment)

----

-## 🧠 What I Learned

-- Working with the HTML5 Canvas API
+- HTML5 Canvas
-- Managing application state using JavaScript objects
-- Implementing image transformations (crop, rotate, filters)
-- Handling mouse events for interactive features
-- Structuring a front-end project cleanly
-- Deploying static websites using GitHub Pages

----

-## 🚀 Future Improvements

-- Undo / Redo functionality
-- Aspect ratio crop (1:1, 16:9)
-- Custom preset saving
-- Zoom and pan controls
-- Mobile UI improvements

----

-## 📂 Project Structure
+## About
+This project was built to practice working with JavaScript, Canvas API, and DOM manipulation.

+More features and improvements will be added over time.